Kretsch0/CodesynthesisXML/README.md

 * Change dir to `buildFolder`
 * type `conan install ..\CodesynthesisXML` --build missing  -g txt

 Conan should fetch the dependencies to like `xerces-c`.
-After successful installation of all dependencies.
+After successful installation of all dependencies

 * type `conan build ..\CodesynthesisXML`.
 Software should start a build.
 Thats it.